Faolain/react-native-image-resizer/README.md

 quality | A number between 0 and 100.
 Used for the JPEG compression. rotation | Rotation to apply to the image, in degrees, for android.
 On iOS, rotation is limited (and rounded) to multiples of 90 degrees. outputPath | The resized image path.
 If null, resized image will be stored in cache folder.
-To set outputPath make sure to add option for rotation too (if no rotation is needed, just set it to 0).
+To set outputPath make sure to add option for rotation too (if no rotation is needed, just set it to 0). outputFilename | Name of file you wish the image to be saved as.
+This file will overwrite any existing filenames.
+Default name is current timestamp.
+Android only.

 ## Other open-source modules by the folks at [BAM](http://github.com/bamlab)